a-ikoma/RAMPA_simmulation/allocs/README.md

 The service lifetime is counted from the timestamp of allocation.
 Once the lifetime expires, the allocated GPUs and network resources are released.

-## Reference

-These deployment request sequences are used in the evaluation described in our paper "".

-For further details, refer to `allocationSequenceMaker.py` and `param.txt`.